Ali Orr

-Alistair Graham Hamilton Orr (born 6 April 2001) is an English cricketer.
+Alistair Graham Hamilton Orr (born 6 April 2001) is an English cricketer who plays as a Batter for Hampshire.
 He made his first-class debut on 3 June 2021, for Sussex in the 2021 County Championship.
 The following month, Orr scored his maiden century in first-class cricket, with 119 runs against Kent.

 A former pupil of Bede's School, Eastbourne he also represented Loughborough University.
 He made his List A debut on 30 July 2021, for Sussex in the 2021 Royal London One-Day Cup.
 He made his Twenty20 debut on 3 June 2022, for Sussex in the 2022 T20 Blast.

+On 20 November 2023 it was announced that Orr signed for Hampshire on a multi-year contract.
+He scored his first one-day century for Hampshire in August 2025, recording 131 in a 2025 One-Day Cup win against Leicestershire.